Minneapolis VA Health Care System

-Inpatient services at the VA consists of 5 general medicine team, 2 cardiology teams, and 1 MICU team, plus a medicine night float resident and a cardiology night float team.
+Inpatient services at the VA consist of 5 general medicine teams, 2 cardiology teams, and 1 MICU team, plus a medicine night float resident and a cardiology night float team.

-The general medicine teams consist of 1 senior resident, 1 intern and 1 third year medical student.
+- General Medicine Teams: Consist of 1 senior resident, 1 intern, and 1 third-year medical student.
 We have a night float system, so the teams rotate through an admission cycle, either taking early or late admissions.
 The night float resident provides cross cover and alternates admissions at night with the night float cardiology residence and our licensed house physician.

-The cardiology teams consist of 1 senior resident and 1 intern.
+- Cardiology Teams: Consist of 1 senior resident and 1 intern.
 The teams alternate admissions every other day.
-The night float team is responsible for overnight cardiology and MICU admissions as well as cross-cover on the cardiology and MICU teams.
+The night float team is responsible for overnight cardiology and MICU admissions as well as cross cover on the cardiology and MICU teams.

-The MICU team works in a closed unit caring for our critically ill patients and consists of 1 senior resident, 1 intern and 1 fourth year medical student.
+- Medical ICU Team: Cares for critically ill patients and consists of 1 senior resident, 1 intern, and 1 fourth year medical student.
+The ICU is a closed unit for medicine, but open unit for Cardiology teams (i.e. the Cardiology team currently cares for their own patients requiring ICU level care).
 The MICU admits during the day Monday through Friday and in the morning on the weekends.
 Cross-coverage is provided by the cardiology night float team.

 |8:15 - 9:00 AM||Morning Report||Morning Report||Morning Report||Morning Report||Morning Report|